thekiranmahajan/reacti-do/README.md

-# Reacti-Do
+# 📈 Reacti-Do - The Ultimate MERN Stack To-Do List App

-Reacti-Do is a full-stack MERN (MongoDB, Express, React, Node.js) TODO list application that allows users to manage their tasks with a modern, user-friendly interface.
+Reacti-Do is a sleek, high-performance MERN stack (MongoDB, Express, React, Node.js) based to-do list application.

+It offers user authentication, protected routes, dynamic theming, smooth UI transitions, and CRUD operations for lists and items — all optimized with best practices, modern design, and full SEO support!

+---

+---

+## 📸 Preview

+Here are some screenshots showcasing Reacti-Do:

+---

 ---